Southland Boys’ High School Southland Boys’ High School

 Recommended Prior Learning

-A student needs to be performing at Level 5P or higher in at least four of the topics covered in the 10MAT course as the content in this course is 50% statistics, 20% measurement, 15% trigonometry and 15% algebra.
+Students needs to be performing at Achieved level or higher in at least four of the topics covered in the 10MAT course and have an end of year PAT stanine grade between 4 and 6.

 Learning Areas: